The East Is Red (1965 film): Act VII: The Motherland Moves Forward

+Act VII, The Motherland Moves Forward, cut from the final version of the production, contained the song Socialism is Good (社会主义好), and depicted life in the newly formed People's Republic of China, and the eventual liberation of Taiwan by the Communists in the song We Must Raise the Banner of Victory over Taiwan (一定要把胜利的旗帜插到台湾), and a celebration of the triumphs of communism in China, with the song We Are the Inheritors of Communism (我们是共产主义接班人).

+Act VIII: The World Moves Forward

+Act VIII, The World Moves Forward, cut from the final version of the production, depicted the global spread of communism and world revolutions, expressed in the song Workers of the World, Unite (全世界无产者联合起来), finally ending in one last performance of The Internationale.

 Legacy

 Scholars consider The East Is Red a landmark in the revolutionary “music-and-dance epic” genre, blending operatic performance, folk elements, and socialist realism into a unified form of propaganda art.
-According to Lu Chen, the work "integrates music, dance, poetry, art, and other art forms" to convey political ideology, history, and collective memory, and helped pioneer “a new way of national song and dance.”
+According to Lu Chen, the work "integrates music, dance, poetry, art, and other art forms" to convey political ideology, history, and collective memory, and helped pioneer "a new way of national song and dance."

 This visual and musical format would go on to influence later state productions, such as the PLA's 1984 stage spectacle The Laud for the Chinese Revolution and the 2009 patriotic film Road to Revival.
 These works echo the stylistic conventions of The East Is Red—mass choreographed ensembles, musical narration of revolutionary history, and a fusion of multiple performance disciplines—cementing the film's lasting legacy in Chinese visual and political culture.

 In addition to its domestic impact, The East Is Red was also shown abroad, especially in socialist-aligned countries during the 1960s.
 Although its circulation in Western countries was limited, the film served as a symbolic export of Maoist ideology.
 Scholar Chen Xiaomei argues that it presented international audiences with a stylized vision of revolutionary China, functioning as “a curated cultural performance of national triumph and ideological purity.”